bitbankinc/bitbank-api-docs/errors.md

 - `50011` Api not found.
 - `50026` Order has already been canceled.
 - `50027` Order has already been executed.
+- `50033` Withdrawals to this address require additional entries.
+- `50034` VASP not found.
+- `50035` Company information is not registerd.

 ## VALUE_ERROR